pencil-code/pencil-code/doc/paper/paper.md

 The Pencil Code is a highly modular physics-oriented simulation code that can be adapted to a wide range of applications.
+%JS: to solving -> to solve
+%It is primarily designed to solving partial differential equations It is primarily designed to solve partial differential equations
+%JS: define MHD
+%(PDEs) of compressible magnetohydrodynamics [@2010ascl.soft10060B], (PDEs) of compressible magnetohydrodynamics (MHD) [@2010ascl.soft10060B],
+%JS.
-It is primarily designed to solving partial differential equations (PDEs) of compressible magnetohydrodynamics [@2010ascl.soft10060B], but the framework is general and can also be applied to situations not related to PDEs, for example when just the message passing interface or input/output strategies of the code are to be used.
+but the framework is general and can also be applied to situations not related to PDEs, for example when just the message passing interface or input/output strategies of the code are to be used.